adanilev/udacity/3_blog_app/README.md

 * Commenting and liking
 * Much, much more! (not really)

-You can access by going here: [https://fancy-blog.appspot.com/blog](https://fancy-blog.appspot.com/blog)
+You can check it out here: [https://fancy-blog.appspot.com/blog](https://fancy-blog.appspot.com/blog)
+* **Note** You may have to tell your browser to load unsafe scripts.
+That's because JavaScript files are required for some animations and the site isn't really https.

 To deploy and run yourself:
 * Download the files in this folder (/3_blog_app)